josediegogf03/EcoTelePrueba/README.md

 # EcoTele
-The code behind the EcoShell Maraton Streamlit dashboard written by and for EcoVolt Team.
+The code behind the EcoShell Marathon Streamlit dashboard written by and for EcoVolt Team.